Theta divisors and permutohedra: Introduction

 \begin{Theorem} The Betti number $b_{2k}(X_\Pi^n)$ of the permutohedral variety coincides up to a sign with the Hirzebruch $\chi^k$-genus of the theta divisor $\Theta^n$:

 The same is true for the two-parameter Todd genus of these two varieties:

 \end{Theorem}

-This suggests that the corresponding cobordism classes might be related by $[X_\Pi^n]=(-1)^n[\Theta^n].$ This indeed works for $n\leq 2$, but we show that already for $n=3$ this is not the case.
-In fact we provide a formula expressing the cobordism class $[X_\Pi^n]$ in terms of the theta divisors (see Theorem 5.2 below).
+This might suggest that the corresponding cobordism classes are related by $[X_\Pi^n]=(-1)^n[\Theta^n].$ This indeed works for $n\leq 2$, but already for $n=3$ this is not the case.
+In fact we provide a formula expressing the cobordism class $[X_\Pi^n]$ in terms of the theta divisors (see Theorem 6.1 below).

 In the rest of the paper we discuss the connection of $\Theta^n$ and $X_\Pi^n$ with two other manifolds appeared in relation with integrable Toda lattice and known to be related to permutohedra.